shaack/shaack-com/sites/default/pages/services.md

 `Conception -> Production -> Maintenance`

-## Conception, Planning and design
+## Conception, planning and design

 Planning is essential.
 The concept and the definition of the general conditions influence all your future interaction with the website or app.